-Any building work which is subject to the requirements imposed by Schedule 1 of the Building Regulations should, in accordance with Regulation 7, be carried out with proper materials and in a workmanlike manner.
+Any building work which is subject to the requirements imposed by schedule 1 to the Building Regulations shall be carried out in accordance with Regulation 7.
+Guidance on meeting these requirements on materials and workmanship is contained in the Approved Document to support Regulation 7.